 A new model for 2017 from French-based sports superstore chain Decathlon, the B'Twin Triban 100 has an aluminium frame and seven-speed gears with 32mm tyres so it can tackle the odd dirt track or towpath without any fuss.
 It'll take mudguards and a rack so will make a serviceable commuter that can take you pootling round the lanes at the weekend.

 WiggleCRC's own-brand range of basic cycling gear includes this entry-level road bike, which looks pretty decent, on paper at least.
 It has an aluminium alloy frame with 14-speed Shimano gearing and combined brake/gear levers for easy shifting.
-It's excellent value at £260.
+It's decent value at £300, though we have seen it cheaper – it was £260 a couple of months ago, so if you're not it a hurry it's worth keeping an eye to see if the price comes down.

 It's available in five sizes, so you should be able to get one that fits well unless you're very tall or short.